p2panda/handbook/website/blog/2024-04-08-capabilities.md

 I've spent a substantial amount of time researching capability systems over the last months, and I still feel like I've only scratched the surface.
 Here is a selection of projects I've looked into, chosen for their differing approaches and relation to our design goals.

-### OCapN / CapTP (Agoric, Spritely, Cap'N'Proto)
+### CapTP / OCapN (Agoric, Spritely, Cap'N'Proto)

 CapTP (Capability Transport Protocol) is an object-capability protocol which allows "distributed object programming over mutually suspicious networks".
-It's  origin is in the E programming language (from the 90s) which is described as "an object-capability programming language and platform for writing distributed, secure, and robust software".
+It's  origin is in the E programming language which is described as "an object-capability programming language and platform for writing distributed, secure, and robust software".
 Sounds good to me so far :smile: !
 There are various implementations out there, notably in Spritely, Agoric and Cap'N'Proto.
-There's also a (pre-)standardization effort underway for OCapN (Object Capability Network) network suite which incorporates CapTP (although mentioned here explicitly object-capability theory and CapTP has an influence on all the projects mentioned in this article).
+There's also a (pre-)standardization effort underway for OCapN (Object Capability Network) network suite which incorporates CapTP.

-Despite the system properties feeling intuitively familiar (as a peer-to-peer dev), penetrating the details of the protocol design was a challenge.
-The reasons for this were firstly that important resources are spread across many projects (from the 90s to current day) so it took quite some searching to feel like I was getting a full picture, and secondly many of the implementations are in languages I'm not at all familiar with, so reading through codebases took some extra mental overhead.
+Despite the system properties feeling intuitively familiar, penetrating the details of the protocol design was actually a challenge.
+The reasons for this were firstly that important resources are spread across many projects (from the 90s to current day) so it took quite some searching to feel like I was getting a full picture, and secondly many of the implementations are in languages that I'm not familiar with, so reading through codebases took some extra mental overhead.
 No fault to be placed anywhere for these factors (decentralization, yay!!), but it was my experience as a new-comer to the ecosystem.
+Once I got through that though, the very active ecosystems and resources around these projects provided excellent insight into common approaches to capability systems.
 Certainly looking into the patterns explored by these projects is a great way to understand where the theories around object-capability models originate and how they're being implemented today.
 There's a radical spirit and and ambition around much of the work in this particular capability corner which is especially inspiring.

+In terms of the features we require, it seems that the CapTP model is aimed at environments where the protocol can run over live connections between peers.
+Typically a capability will last for the lifetime of a connection, but no longer.
+I know there are features of the protocol which can be used to extend this lifetime, something which would be needed for our use, but this is at least the starting assumption I believe.

 #### Links
+* [spritely institute](https://spritely.institute/)
 * [impressively commented Cap'N'Proto RPC document](https://github.com/capnproto/capnproto/blob/v2/c%2B%2B/src/capnp/rpc.capnp) (best resource for CapTP overview)
-* [spritely institute](https://spritely.institute/)
 * [E programming language](http://wiki.erights.org/wiki/Main_Page)
 * [OCapN standardization effort](https://ocapn.org/)